Oakstreet Art Conservation

 Based mid-Peninsula in the San Francisco Bay Area, Oakstreet Art Conservation provides world-class art conservation and restoration services specializing in 3-dimensional decorative arts, with emphasis on furniture, wooden objects, and Asian lacquer.
 The studio has experience treating a wide variety of materials, including ceramics, glass, decorative metals and stones, wood, animal-based materials (ivory, coral, turtle-shell, mother-of-pearl, bone, leather), gilding, and painted and varnished surfaces.

 Oakstreet primarily serves West Coast private collectors, institutions, art dealers, and auction houses.
-The company is owned by Catherine Coueignoux, who has 20 years of experience working, doing research, and teaching in museums and private labs in the US, Europe, and Asia.
+The company is owned by Catherine Coueignoux, who has over 20 years of experience working, doing research, and teaching in museums and private labs in the US, Europe, and Asia.